Field Sources for Generalized Ellis-Bronnikov Wormhole

-Observing the plot above, we see that the rate of mass change decreases as we approach the wormhole throat, following the behavior of the radial velocity, which also decreases near the throat.
+Observing the plot above, we see that the magnitude mass transport rate change decreases as we approach the wormhole throat, following the behavior of the radial velocity, which also decreases near the throat.

+A similar analysis for the standard $m=2$ case was performed in \cite{Yusupova:2021rcz} (see also the 2026 Erratum \cite{Yusupova:2026err}).
+It is important to note that while their work uses a massive EB wormhole in isotropic coordinates, our GEB model with $m=2$ is exactly equivalent to theirs under the coordinate transformation $r = \tilde{r}(1 + b_0^2/4\tilde{r}^2)$, for the massless case.
+By accounting for this transformation and the corresponding Jacobian, our analytical results for dust match their corrected expressions.
+As observed in both works, the corrected mass transport rate consistently predicts a decrease in the wormhole's mass parameter during accretion.

+We emphasize that a detailed study of geodesics for wormholes with an accretion disk has already been carried out in Ref.~\cite{Rueda:2023val}.
+In that work, a comprehensive analysis of photon trajectories under steady accretion shows that the orbits exhibit only a single maximum at the throat, with no stable photon spheres.
+These results are crucial in constraining shadow formation in such geometries and directly apply to the scenario discussed in this context.
 In the framework of GR, in the next section, we calculate the fields that serve as sources for this geometry.